pdm-project/pdm/docs/docs/usage/venv.md

 ## Activate a virtualenv

-Instead of spawning a subshell like what `pipenv` and `poetry` do, `pdm-venv` doesn't create the shell for you but print the activate command to the console.
+Instead of spawning a subshell like what `pipenv` and `poetry` do, `pdm venv` doesn't create the shell for you but print the activate command to the console.
 In this way you won't leave the current shell.
 You can then feed the output to `eval` to activate the virtualenv:

 === "bash/csh/zsh"